where-to-eat

 Bar Pepe Hillo

-A traditional bar on the Alameda plaza where the terrace is the attraction.
+A traditional bar on the Alameda plaza where the terrace is the real attraction.

 Vineria San Telmo